EndPointCorp/end-point-blog/2020/03/26/an-intro-to-webpack-4.html.md

 ### The other problem that webpack solves

 Ok, we’ve made a great accomplishment here.
 We’ve managed to leverage webpack to write modular JavaScript.
-The importance of this cannot be understated.
+The importance of this should not be understated.
 However, webpack offers us much more.
 Another problem that has historically plagued front-end web development is compatibility across multiple browsers. webpack helps us with that as well via loaders.

 ### Concept: Loaders